drakei2833/server_camera/readme.md

-annother new version for server with gpio
+another new version for server with gpio